Ayushaggarwal05/React-Learning/README.md

                 -export const component
                 -import {component} from "path";

--> React Hooks:-
+-> React Hooks:

         ~ Normal JS utility function
         ~ useState() - superpowerful state variable in react // will be videly used in code for updating pages.
+        ~ {     if no dependency array => useEffect is called on every render if dependency array is empty => [] useEffect is called on initial render(just once). if denpendency array is[xyz] => called everytime xyz is updated.
+          }
         ~ useEffect()
         ~ Whenever state variable changes /update react triggers a reconciliation cycle(re-render).

+-> Now installing React-Router-Dom: using the command (npm i react-router-dom).
+~ use this router for the connection between the pages and show the error.

+-> Children routes:

+        ~Outlet will be avaliable in the router react which allow the body to move to another data.